tcaniagboso/Planner-System/README.md

 ScheduleViewController is instantiated with this view.
 The controller then launches the system, displaying the GUI and allowing user interaction.

-Provider System Launch (Optional):
-If the provider system is chosen, the adapted model (NUPlannerSystemAdapter) is used to launch the provider's system, showing how external systems can integrate with this planner system.

 Use of Design Patterns
 Command Pattern: Used in handling system operations like creating, modifying, and deleting events.
 Observer Pattern: Implemented in the system to update the view when the underlying model changes.